CLAT Exam Pattern 2026 - Paper Format, Weightage, Marks Distribution, Section-wise Marks

 Here are some preparation tips to ace the CLAT exam:

-• Finish your syllabus in time: It is very important that students plan their preparations in such a manner that the syllabus is completed well within time.
+• Finish your syllabus in time: Students must plan their preparations in such a manner that the syllabus is completed well within time.
 Candidates must ensure that they have ample time left for revision.

-• Refer to recommended books for preparation: Candidates must only refer to recommended books for their CLAT preparation.
-The list of best books for CLAT 2025 has been given below in this article.
+• Refer to recommended books for preparation: Candidates must only refer to the recommended books for their CLAT preparation.
+The list of best books for CLAT 2026 is given below in this article.

-• Solve sample papers and mock tests: Practicing previous year question papers and mock test is a really good way to understand the paper pattern and difficulty level.
+• Solve sample papers and mock tests: Practising previous year's question papers and mock tests is a really good way to understand the paper pattern and difficulty level.
 Also, candidates will get a good test of their preparations through these mock tests and sample papers.

-• Take frequent breaks and avoid unwanted stress: Candidates must make sure their mind is rejuvenated and they are away from any kind of unwanted stress.
-Candidates must indulge in hobbies, take proper breaks and make sure your mind is afresh.
+• Take frequent breaks and avoid unwanted stress: Candidate must make sure their mind is rejuvenated and they are away from any kind of unwanted stress.
+Candidate must indulge in hobbies, take proper breaks and make sure their mind is fresh.

 Aspirants must consider various factors such as the experience and credentials of the author, the reputation of the publication, price, syllabus, and the inclusion of enough practice questions and sample papers.
-Given below are books for each section of the CLAT 2025 exam pattern.
-The list is not exhaustive and candidates can research for the books based on the parameters listed above.
+Given below are books for each section of the CLAT 2026 exam pattern.
+The list is not exhaustive, and candidates can research for the CLAT books based on the parameters listed above.

 Subject